b-rad-c/medium-stack/README.md

     + 🔴 create admin+user auth scopes to lock down endpoints like users and file uploads https://fastapi.tiangolo.com/advanced/security/oauth2-scopes/
     + 🔴 add user sessions so that tokens can be expired prematurly by admins or users
+    + 🔴 process to delete user
+    + 🔴 process to delete artist account
+    + 🔴 ACLs - allow users to create custom ACLs for items they own

-+ 🔴 increate password requirements
++ 🔴 create password requirements

 + 🔴 write tests for upload cleanup process